FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: Useful technical tools and reminder of needed differential geometry formulas

-The Schouten-Nijenhuis bracket can be brought from multivectors to forms using musical operators.\cite{Huguet:2024mza} While dealing with codifferential of products between differential forms this bracket naturally turn up.
+The Schouten--Nijenhuis bracket can be brought from multivectors to forms using musical operators.\cite{Huguet:2024mza} While dealing with codifferential of products between differential forms this bracket naturally turns up.
 Indeed, for $\alpha\in\Omega^a$ and $\beta\in\Omega^b$ it can be defined as

-with $\llbra\alpha,\beta\rrket$ the bracket between $\alpha$ and $\beta$ which will be conveniently denoted as
+with $\llbra\alpha,\beta\rrket$ the bracket between $\alpha$ and $\beta$, which will be conveniently denoted as

-We refer the reader specifically to Ref.~\onlinecite{Huguet:2024mza} in which, among other things, these aspects of the Schouten-Nijenhuis bracket brought to differential forms are studied.
+We refer the reader specifically to Ref.~\onlinecite{Huguet:2024mza} in which, among other things, these aspects of the Schouten--Nijenhuis bracket brought to differential forms are studied.

 Let $\phi$ be a scalar field, key formulas for the present article are

 using Eqs.~(9) and (19) of Ref.~\onlinecite{Huguet:2024mza}.
 For $\tilde{g}=\tilde{\eta}$ one has the simplification

 this is an instance of Lemma~1.60 of Ref.~\onlinecite{Besse:1987pua}, for which, in general, we have